SF.20.22.B10118: Powergrid Synchronization Backbones: Master Stability Functions for Real World Generator Models

 SF.20.14.B0852: Neuromorphic Computing

-The high-profile applications of machine learning(ML)/AI, while impressive, are a) not suitable for Size, Weight, and Power (SWaP) limited systems and b) not operable without access to “the cloud.”
-Neuromorphic computing is one of the most promising approaches for low-power, non-cloud-tethered ML, potentially operable down at the sensor level, also called “edge computing,” because it implements aspects of biological brains, e.g. trainable networks of neurons and synapses, in non-traditional, highly-parallelizable, reconfigurable hardware.
-As opposed to typical ML approaches today, our research aims for “the physics of the device” to perform the computations and for the reconfigurable hardware itself to be the ML algorithm.
-This research effort encompasses mathematical models, hardware characterization, hardware emulation, hybrid VLSI CMOS architecture designs, and algorithm development for neuromorphic computing processors.
-We are particularly interested in approaches that exploit the characteristic behavior of the physical hardware itself to perform computation, e.g. optics, memristors/ReRAM, metamaterials, nanowires.
-Again, special emphasis will be placed on imaginative technologies and solutions to satisfy future Air Force needs for non-cloud-tethered ML on SWaP limited assets.
+The current high-profile demonstrations of machine learning/Artificial Intelligence (ML/AI), while impressive, are a) not suitable for Size, Weight, and Power (SWaP) limited systems and b) not operational without access to “the cloud” via high bandwidth communications.
+Neuromorphic computing is one of the most promising approaches for low-power, non-cloud-tethered ML/AI, capable of implementing a complete, high level intelligence at the level of a sensor platform, by imitating aspects of biological brains, such as trainable networks of neurons and synapses, in non-traditional, highly parallelizable, reconfigurable hardware , in contrast to typical ML approaches today, which utilize commodity hardware and digital algorithms for ML/AI.
+This research aims for alignment of “the physics of the device” with ML algorithms to intrinsically and efficiently perform the computations in reconfigurable hardware the same way biological systems do so well.
+This research effort encompasses mathematical models, hardware emulation and characterization, computing architecture design, and algorithm development for neuromorphic computing.
+We are particularly interested in approaches that exploit the characteristic behavior of physical systems to perform computation, such as the complex behaviors provided from optics/photonics, memristors/ReRAM, superconductors, and metamaterials, among others.
+Again, special emphasis will be placed on imaginative technologies and solutions to satisfy future Air Force and Space Force needs for non-cloud-tethered ML on SWaP limited assets.

 SF.20.13.B0945: Nanocomputing